dantasfiles/dantasfiles.github.io/_posts/2024-12-05-notes-on-princeton-cos-226.md

         if w is not labeled as discovered then S.push(w)
 ```
+- In the above Wikipedia pseudocode, I wouldn't use the term "_discovered_," as the vertices are marked when the algorithm gets to them, not when they are discovered as a neighbor of the current vertex.
+- In all versions of depth-first search, vertices must be marked after the algorithm processes them, not when they are first discovered as a neighbor and placed in the stack.
+The latter is how breadth-first search marks vertices.
+If, in depth-first search, vertices are marked when they are first discovered, then the algorithm will not process the vertices in the correct, depth-first order.

 ## 16. Graphs and Digraphs II
 - The standard breadth-first search algorithm is presented: "_Add vertex s to FIFO queue and mark s.
 Repeat until the queue is empty: remove the least recently added vertex v.
 For each unmarked vertex w adjacent from v: add w to queue and mark_".
-- The Wikipedia canonical version is similar to the following:
+- The [Wikipedia version](https://en.wikipedia.org/wiki/Breadth-first_search) is the following:
 ```
 procedure BFS(G, root) is
   let Q be a queue
-  label root as discovered
+  label root as explored
   Q.enqueue(root)
   while Q is not empty do
     v := Q.dequeue()
-    for all edges from v to w in G.adjacentEdges(v) do if w is not labeled as discovered then label w as discovered
+    for all edges from v to w in G.adjacentEdges(v) do if w is not labeled as explored then label w as explore
         Q.enqueue(w)
 ```
-- I've seen a lot of variations of graph algorithms, because you can often tweak when vertices get marked, and when vertices are added to the marked list, and as long as it's consistent, the algorithm usually still works.
-In addition, a lot of graph algorithms are pretty casual about the terminology of marking as "visited"/"discovered"/"explored".
-As a result, I have trouble getting the canonical versions of the algorithms (which are presented in these slides, and on Wikipedia) to stick in my memory
+- In the above Wikipedia pseudocode, I wouldn't use the term "_explored_," as the vertices are marked when they are discovered as a neighbor of the current vertex, not when the algorithm processes them
 -